liscovich/functional-specs/popper_functional_specs.md

 ##1.
 Trials

 Trials is a list of all of the researcher's trials, both complete and ongoing.
 A trial enters this list as soon as a researcher clicks "Create Trial" on the **Create Trial** page, which will be discussed later.
-Clicking on the name of a trial brings the researcher to the **Monitor Trial** page for that trial, which includes all parameters and actions specific to a particular trial.
+Clicking on the name of a trial brings the researcher to the **Trial Summary** page for that trial, which includes all parameters and actions specific to a particular trial.
 This page will be discussed later.

 Trials are sorted by activity date, which means that the most recently active trials appear at the top of the list.
 Trials can be in one of five statuses, and a change in status consitutes "activity" that pushes a trial to the top of the list.
 These statuses are displayed underneath the name of the trial, as shown in the wireframe.
 The five statuses are:

 1. Awaiting players: The initial status of all trials that a researcher creates is "Waiting for players".
 This status indicates that the trial has been created and that the server is waiting for a sufficient number of subjects to join the game.
-The researcher can click on the name of the trial to go to that trial's **Monitor Trial** page to recruit more subjects if necessary.
+The researcher can click on the name of the trial to go to that trial's **Trial Summary** page to recruit more subjects if necessary.
 2. In progress: Once enough subjects have joined a trial, the status of the trial changes to "In progress".
-Subjects play the game, and as they do, data from the experiment is sent to the **Monitor Trials** page.
+Subjects play the game, and as they do, data from the experiment is sent to the **Trial Summary** page.
 3. Pay subjects: Once a trial is complete, the researcher pays subjects.
-The researcher can review and approve subject payments from the **Monitor Trial** page.
+The researcher can review and approve subject payments from the **Trial Summary** page.
 4. Complete: After payment is complete, the status of the trial changes to "Complete".
 No further action is required from the researcher at this time, but the trial is saved in the List for the researcher to review and download data.
-5. Error: If there is an error with any part of the trial, the researcher can click on the trial to go to **Monitor Trial** in order to fix the error.
+5. Error: If there is an error with any part of the trial, the researcher can click on the trial to go to **Trial Summary** in order to fix the error.

 In addition to the status of the trial, two other pieces of information about the trial are displayed next to the name of the trial.